SoundBlaster/MicrosCheck/DOCS/00_PRD/000_PRD_Impove_TODO.md

 - [x] **AB-loop stability**: specify tolerance (e.g., ≤ 20 ms deviation at loop boundary, no audio artifacts).
 - [x] **Bookmark accuracy**: bookmarks must resolve to within ±50 ms of the intended position.

-## 3. {NOT DONE} Security and Privacy
+## 3. Security and Privacy

 ### 3.1.
 Define explicit **file storage policy**:

   **REQUIRED:** This section must explicitly document the application's file storage policy, including:

-  - [ ] Clarify whether files remain strictly local or are synchronized/backed up to iCloud.
+  - [x] Clarify whether files remain strictly local or are synchronized/backed up to iCloud.
-  - [ ] State if local storage uses encryption (at rest / in transit).
+  - [x] State if local storage uses encryption (at rest / in transit).
-  - Storage location (local sandbox only, e.g., `/Documents/Recordings/…`).
+  - [x] Storage location (local sandbox only, e.g., `/Documents/Recordings/…`).
-  - Whether files are synchronized or backed up to iCloud (be explicit if not).
+  - [x] Whether files are synchronized or backed up to iCloud (be explicit if not).
-  - Encryption-at-rest and in-transit status for all stored data (audio files, metadata, etc.).
+  - [x] Encryption-at-rest and in-transit status for all stored data (audio files, metadata, etc.).
-  - Reference and align with non-functional requirements (see section 8) and security/privacy statements elsewhere in the PRD.
+  - [x] Reference and align with non-functional requirements (see section 8) and security/privacy statements elsewhere in the PRD.
-  - Any exceptions or roadmap notes regarding remote/cloud storage.
+  - [x] Any exceptions or roadmap notes regarding remote/cloud storage.

 ### 3.2.
 Specify the **file deletion model**:

-  - [ ] Permanent deletion (irreversible) vs. “soft delete” (move to in-app trash with recovery option).
+  - [x] Permanent deletion (irreversible) vs. “soft delete” (move to in-app trash with recovery option).
-  - [ ] Define retention period if trash model is chosen.
+  - [x] Define retention period if trash model is chosen.

 ## 4. {NOT DONE} Integrations